wp-plugins/quick-contact-form/readme.txt

 Contributors:
 Tags: contact form
 Requires at least: 4.0
-Tested up to: 4.1
+Tested up to: 4.2
 Stable tag: trunk

-A Simple plug and play contact form with a huge range of options and styles.
+A simple plug and play contact form with a huge range of options and styles.

 == Description ==